 Originally Published May 11, 2021

 Communal singing is one of the great joys of congregational life and an experience that’s nearly impossible to replicate online.
-We know that congregants are eager to be able to sing together and to enjoy the singing of their choir and soloists, but we need to exercise caution.
+We know that congregants are eager to be able to sing together and to enjoy the singing of their choir and soloists, but continued caution is needed.

-- Singing is higher risk than speaking due to greater aerosol spread.
+- Singing creates a higher risk than speaking due to greater aerosol spread.
 That means rules and policies about masks, distancing, and ventilation need to be stricter for singing than for other activities.

 - Members and friends, as well as staff and key volunteers, have different risk profiles and comfort levels.
-Whenever possible, offer options to accommodate this range of needs and circumstances, e.g., multi-platform worship, the ability to work from home.
+Whenever possible, offer options to accommodate this range of needs and circumstances, e.g., multi-platform worship, the ability to work from home, etc.

 - Keep in mind our Key Planning Principles:

 - Root decisions in the values of inclusion and consent.
 In particular, your staff and others significantly impacted should be involved in your decision-making processes.
-Get consent from staff and volunteers regarding their responsibilities, especially if something new or different is being asked of them during the holiday season.
+Get consent from staff and volunteers regarding their responsibilities, especially if something new or different is being asked of them.